PowerBI.tips

 Cumulative = CALCULATE( sum('Data Sample'[Sales] ) , FILTERS( 'Data Sample'[Customer] ) , FILTER( all( 'Data Sample' ) , 'Data Sample'[Item] <= MAX( 'Data Sample'[Item] ) ) )

-This creates column value that adds all the sales of the items below the selected row.
+This creates a column value that adds all the sales of the items below the selected row.
 For example if I’m calculating the cumulative total for item three, the sum() will add every item that is three and lower.

 Now, add the R visual by clicking on the R icon in the Visualizations window.